POSITIVE DISCIPLINE IN THE CLASSROOM STRATEGIES

 2. sign up for our Parent educator training

 Sign up for one of our 2-3 day workshops with a focus on teaching adults and students through experiential activities - Creating opportunity to practice new skills and to have fun learning by doing.
 LEARN MORE

 Teachers, Administrators, Professional Development Personnel, Counselors, community representatives, and anyone who works with young people in a school setting and wants to promote mutual respect and character development in students.
 Those who...

 • Want an approach that significantly reduces discipline problems by teaching self-discipline, responsibility, cooperation, and problem-solving skills.

-• Understand that the development of life-skills and character is as important as academics to help students be successful in school, in work, in the community, and in family relationships.
+• Understand that the development of social-emotional learning, life-skills and character is as important as academics to help students be successful in school, in work, in the community, and in family relationships.

 • Are interested in learning how non-punitive methods work best for long-range positive results with students, and who want a large toolbox of non- punitive methods.